Frequently Asked Questions

 What is sexual misconduct?

-Sexual misconduct is a category of prohibited behavior which includes sexual and gender-based harassment, sexual assault, non-consensual sexual contact, sexual exploitation, harm to others, stalking and intimate partner violence.
+Sexual misconduct is a category of prohibited behavior which includes sexual harassment, sexual assault, sexual exploitation, stalking, dating violence and domestic violence.
 For more information see the University Sexual Misconduct Policy.

 What is a Title IX Coordinator?

-The Title IX Coordinator at WMU is the person designated to receive all reports of sexual or gender-based harassment and violence, stalking, and intimate partner violence, and oversee the University's centralized review, investigation, and resolution of those reports to ensure compliance with the University Sexual Misconduct Policy.
+The Title IX Coordinator at WMU is the person designated to receive all reports of sex discrimination and sexual misconduct, and oversee the University's centralized review, investigation, and resolution of those reports to ensure compliance with the University Sexual Misconduct Policy and Title IX.

 What does it mean to give consent?

-Consent consists of an affirmative, conscious decision by each participant to engage in mutually agreed-upon sexual activity.
+Consent is knowing, voluntary, and clear permission, by word, or act to engage in sexual activity.
 Participants must act freely and voluntarily and have knowledge of the nature of the act or transaction involved.
 A person is unable to give consent, when asleep, unconscious, or otherwise unaware that sexual activity is occurring.

 Will IE tell the police, my parents or my instructors what happened?